 A "camera trap" is a camera that is automatically triggered by a change in some activity in its vicinity, like the presence of an animal.
-It is typically equipped with a motion sensor to trigger recording, and a big battery to allow the camera to remain in the field for hours or days at a time.
+It is typically equipped with a motion sensor and microphone to trigger recording, and a big battery to allow the camera to remain in the field for hours or days at a time.

 A Predator-Prey Mystery

-Last month, a predator-prey scenario played out in the desert around Camp Cooper, and we've got the footage to prove it!
+A predator-prey scenario played out in the desert around Camp Cooper, and we've got the footage to prove it!
 With camp so quiet this year, we're seeing some animals that would not otherwise be around.

 Want More Wildlife In Your Life?